TrademarkTrademark

 Does Spacelift support OpenTofu and Terragrunt?

 Yes.
 Spacelift supports OpenTofu and Terragrunt alongside Terraform, Pulumi, CloudFormation, Kubernetes, and Ansible.
 Scalr and env0 also support both OpenTofu and Terragrunt; Scalr adds Terragrunt run-all orchestration with dependency resolution.
-Terraform Cloud supports neither — it runs Terraform only.
+Terraform Cloud supports neither.
+It runs Terraform only.

 Is Spacelift worth it for Terraform-only teams?